 So begins a story woven from the pelts of wild-born, told by an old tom, Red, to three rescued kittens.
-His Abyssinian mother, dumped in an alley where her pedigree can't protect her, is rescued by a clan of ferals who bring her to their home in the Green believing she is the 'Discarded Queen' of their Prophecy, and that her arrival will end their persecution by man.
+His Abyssinian mother, dumped in an alley where her pedigree couldn't protect her, was rescued by a clan of ferals who bring her to their home believing she is the 'Discarded Queen' of an ancient prophecy.
 In their world, homelessness is a crime and death the only punishment.
 What wouldn't their kings and prophets not do to alleviate the suffering?
 Can Rosie end mankind's genocide of the wild born?
 Can the wisdom cats and pod leaders of the Green defeat the evil rising in their midst?
 Discover for yourself the answers to this heart-warming, magical world of Felidae and friends.
 Get your own copy @.

 Rosie yearns for her human, and sets off to find her, but she and her troupe are relentlessly pursued by the maimed, vengeful Grimfang, leader of the ghostdogs of the Green.
-Grimfang finds an ally in Grip, a disillusioned, abandoned guard dog, and Fleazor, a monstrous sewer rat.
-In the Green, Ghost battles for the kin's survival, and Rosie's son, Bigpaw, grows into his destiny as leader of all the clans, forging an alliance with Roak, a young raven prince.
+Grimfang finds an ally in Grip, a disillusioned, abandoned guard dog, and Fleazor, a monstrous sewer rat with a secret agenda.
+In the Green, the shaman Ghost battles for the clan's survival, while Rosie's son, Bigpaw, grows into his destiny as leader of all the clans, forging an alliance with Roak, a young raven prince.

 The battle to save the Green is not over.
-The twisted wizard cat has an even more deadly plan to destroy the kin, aided by Char, an amitious dragon-queen and her ruthless two-legged, Angus McCheney.
-Danger has never been more intense or the way to salvation less clear as the kin struggle to rise against the evil oppressing them.
+The sorcerer Foxclaw reveals his most deadly plan to destroy the kin, aided by Char, an amitious dragon-queen of a cat, and her ruthless two-legged, Angus McCheney.
+Danger is everywhere as the kin struggle to rise against the evil oppressing them.
 It's their last attempt to manifest the Prophecy and bring about the All-Peace it promises before they are destroyed.